serde-rs/serde-rs.github.io/src/codegen-nightly.md

 approach](codegen-stable.md).

-**Disadvantages of this approach**: depends on an unstable Rust feature so it only works if you are building with a nightly compiler; stabilization of the feature is tracked in [rust-lang/rust#35900](https://github.com/rust-lang/rust/issues/35900).
+**Disadvantages of this approach**: depends on an unstable Rust feature so it only works if you are building with a nightly compiler; this feature will be stabilized in Rust 1.15 in February 2017; stabilization is tracked in [rust-lang/rust#35900](https://github.com/rust-lang/rust/issues/35900).

 Here is the `Cargo.toml`: